stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 24 - Meta-reasoning.md

 ## Strategy Integration

 **Strategy integration** allows an agent to shift to another strategy when needed as the given problem evolves.

+## Process Of Meta-reasoning

+Metacognition could be used to:

+1. Fix errors in knowledge, reasoning, or learning
+2. Fill gaps in knowledge, reasoning, or learning
+3. Strategy integration

+However, what is the process or strategy that metacognition uses?
+Metacognition can use the **same** processes and strategies that deliberation uses.
+In this way, an agent can achieve _goal-based autonomy_ as metacognition is able to provide continuous robustness and flexibility by allowing an agent to achieve new goals.